Lake Léman: jewel between the Alps and the French Riviera.

 Environmental initiatives

-Protecting and preserving Lake Geneva is at the heart of many environmental initiatives.
-Among them, the Association for the Safeguarding of Lake Geneva (ASL), founded between 1980 and 1984 in Switzerland and France, plays a significant role.
-One of its notable actions was contributing to the ban on phosphates in detergents, thereby greatly reducing the lake’s eutrophication.
+The protection and preservation of Lake Geneva are at the heart of many environmental initiatives.
+Among them, the Association for the Protection of Lake Geneva (ASL), founded between 1980 and 1984 in Switzerland and France, plays a prominent role.
+One of its notable actions was contributing to the ban of phosphates in detergents, significantly reducing lake eutrophication.

-By continuing to promote awareness of environmental issues, the ASL organizes operations such as “Net’LĂ©man” to clean the lake’s shores of accumulated waste.
-Additionally, it fights invasive species like Japanese knotweed through the “Stop the Knotweeds” program, an essential initiative to protect lake biodiversity.
+Continuing to promote awareness of environmental issues, ASL organizes operations such as “Net’Léman” to clean the lake shores of accumulated waste.
+Additionally, it fights invasive species like Japanese knotweed through the “Stop Knotweeds” program, a key initiative to protect lacustrine biodiversity.

 Water management and pollution control

-Since 1963, the International Commission for the Protection of Lake Geneva’s Waters (CIPEL), a Franco-Swiss organization, has coordinated water management in the Lake Geneva basin.
+Since 1963, the International Commission for the Protection of Lake Geneva’s Waters (CIPEL), a Franco-Swiss organization, coordinates water management in the Lake Geneva basin.
 It monitors water quality, conducts studies on aquatic ecosystems, and identifies pollution sources to better combat them.

-CIPEL plays an important role in recommending measures to improve water quality and aquatic habitats to the Swiss and French governments.
-It also encourages collaboration among local stakeholders, fostering experience sharing and synergy creation.
-Its goal is to inform and raise public awareness about the importance of protecting lake waters, ensuring their quality for human consumption after simple treatment, leisure activities, and the preservation of valuable fish species.
+CIPEL plays an important role by recommending measures to improve water quality and aquatic habitats to the Swiss and French governments.
+It also encourages collaboration among local actors, promoting the sharing of experiences and the creation of synergies.
+Its objective is to inform and raise public awareness about the importance of protecting the lake’s waters, thereby ensuring their quality for human consumption after simple treatment, recreation, and the preservation of noble fish species.

-Thanks to the improvement of sewage treatment plants and other initiatives, Lake Geneva has become a success story in environmental protection.
-However, the fight against new challenges like micropollutants and microplastics requires constant vigilance.
+Thanks to improvements in treatment plants and other initiatives, Lake Geneva has become a success story in environmental protection.
+However, the fight against new challenges such as micropollutants and microplastics requires constant attention.

 To make the most of your visit around Lake Geneva, here are some practical recommendations.